 Clinically Researched Nutrients to Support Health

-CHK Nutrition’s amino acid formulas are based on clinical research that focuses on brain, gut and overall health.
+CHK Nutrition’s amino acid formulas are based on clinical research that focuses on the brain, gut and overall health.
 This research has examined the clinical and scientific applications of amino acid supplementation in terms of health benefits, impact on wellness and quality of life.
-This research represents our unwavering commitment to safety, reliability and effectiveness, which sets us apart from many natural approaches.
+This research represents our unwavering commitment to safety, reliability, and effectiveness, which sets us apart from many natural approaches.